Ramji Londonwaley: Plot

-Jai Kapoor, Guru's cunning lawyer friend, explains that the only way out is marriage with a British citizen, and suggests Ramji to marry his own girlfriend Samira.
-Guru also convinces Ramji to do 'marriage of convenience' so that he can win this case against the police who have filed a case against his restaurant business (hiring illegal immigrants).
-Ramji reluctantly agrees for a "fake" marriage with Jai's girlfriend Samira, and they get married over the weekend inside a church (so that paperwork comes faster).
-For all these gimmicks, the lawyer charges heavy fees from Mr. Guru and deposits them in the joint account of his with Samira.
+Jai Kapoor, Guru's cunning lawyer friend, explains that the only way out is marriage to a British citizen and suggests Ramji marry his own girlfriend Samira.
+Guru also convinces Ramji to do a marriage of convenience so that Guru can put up a defence in a case filed against his restaurant for hiring illegal immigrants.
+Ramji reluctantly agrees for a "fake" marriage with Jai's girlfriend Samira, and they get married over the weekend inside a church (so that paperwork comes faster), and he converts to Christianity as Robert.
+For all these gimmicks, the lawyer charges heavy fees from Mr. Guru and deposits them in the joint account of his wife Samira.